 According to research conducted in the U.S. by The Engagement Institute in 2016, disengaged employees cost $450 to $550 billion every year to lost productivity.

 Creating a robust plan for employee engagement should be on the cards for any business if it already doesn’t exist.
-While as a business you might get discouraged by poor employee performances, it’s never too late to late to implement employee engagement best practices
+While as a business you might get discouraged by poor employee performances, it’s never too late to implement employee engagement best practices

 As per Gallup’s 2013 State of the Global Workplace study, about 30% of employees in the US are engaged at their workplace, while 52% are disengaged and 18% are “actively disengaged”.